moorepants/learn-multibody-dynamics/energy.rst

 From which we also see :math:`P = \bar{F}\cdot \dot{\bar{r}}`.

-Energy in a multibody system can be classified as kinetic, potential (conservative), or non-conservative.
+Energy in a multibody system comes in many forms and can be classified as kinetic, potential (conservative), or non-conservative.
 Any energy that enters or leaves the system is non-conservative.

 Kinetic Energy
 ==============